Chuck Versus the Marlin

 "Chuck Versus the Marlin" is the 13th episode and season finale of the first season of Chuck.
-It aired in a special two-episode block on January 24, 2008 with "Chuck Versus the Undercover Lover."
+It aired in a special two-episode block on NBC on January 24, 2008 with "Chuck Versus the Undercover Lover."
 Chuck's time as a civilian may be coming to a close when a Fulcrum bug is discovered at the Buy More, while Devon asks Chuck for a very personal favor.